SwadeDJS/SwadeDJS/README.md

 - Hi, I am Swade, a self taught discord bot developer.
-- I am currently developing a bot called **Rainy**.
+- What are my hobbies?
+Coding, Gaming, Studying & More!
-- Join my discord server for early access:
+- I am currently developing a bot called **Rainy** Which is currently in Beta mode and is planned to release on the November 17th!